ka-ching-as/ka-ching-episerver-app/README.md

 ### Ecommerce order from store

-If the feature is enabled, Ka-ching makes possible for the store associates to sell items from the webshop with the expectation that the webshop will handle fulfillment of that order.
+If the feature is enabled in Ka-ching, it's possible for the store associates to sell items from the webshop with the expectation that the webshop will handle fulfillment of the order.
 It's useful if the store doesn't carry the full product catalogue or they are temporarily sold out of a particular item that the customer wants.

 This kind of sale in Ka-ching will have a special line item that represents the shipping information, like delivery address, id of shipping method and costs.
 If such a line is present the Add-On will create a separate shipment with status `AwaitingInventory` and the order itself will be marked as `InProgress`.